Claims Requiring Submission of Clinical InformationLimited categories require the routine submission of clinical information

 - inpatient and outpatient post-service authorization requests.

-Notwithstanding the above, IBC may continue to require submission of clinical information and other additional information in connection with its review of specific claims.
+Notwithstanding the above, Independence may continue to require submission of clinical information and other additional information in connection with its review of specific claims.
 The categories listed above are not intended, nor shall they be construed, to alter or limit our ability to request clinical information in connection with adjudication of claims.